 The Jones Act Is Applicable to Deckhands

 If you are hurt in an accident on land, you may know to turn to the court closest to where the injury occurred.
 However, there are no courts at sea, where a deckhand works.
-Instead, personal injury matters while aboard a vessel are governed by maritime law.
+Instead, injuries sustained aboard vessels are governed by maritime law.

 The Merchant Marine Act of 1920, often called the “Jones Act” after its author, governs the ability of those who work on the ocean to recover for their injuries.
-The law gives “seamen” the right to sue an employer in the case of an accident that occurs while in service to a vessel.
+The law gives “seamen” the right to sue an employer in the case of injuries they suffer while in the service of vessels.

-A “seaman”, for the purposes of the Jones Act, is an employee who contributes to the accomplishment of a vessel’s mission or function, is in service to a vessel in navigation, and who has a substantial connection to the vessel both in nature and duration.
+A “seaman”, for the purposes of the Jones Act, is an employee who 1) contributes to the accomplishment of a vessel’s mission or function, 2) is in the service of a vessel in navigation, and 3) has a “substantial connection” to the vessel.
+The “substantial connection” test examines both nature and duration of service.

 Generally, deckhands are covered by the Jones Act and are able to recover under this federal law.